What is collective bargaining? What is the faculty union contract?

 Rutgers has little legal recourse in challenging our will.
 It may choose to do so, but that will not delay or obstruct negotiations.
 Nevertheless, we will be mobilizing as a part of the larger contract campaign to ensure that this merger campaign succeeds.

-WHat has the Rutgers postdoc union already won on its own?
+What has the Rutgers postdoc union already won on its own?

 For our last contract, we won a 17.5 percent increase in the minimum postdoc salary from $42,000 to $50,000 a year, up from $30,000 a year in 2009 (an absolute increase of 67 percent).
-In addition, we’ve won better health insurance (previously we were on student health insurance); protections against discrimination; 15 to 18 days paid time off for vacation, 3 days off for bereavement time, protected unpaid medical time off, and leave time; protections against firing; protections against unsafe working conditions; a commitment to supporting international workers; and a grievance procedure to enforce all of the above.
+In addition, we’ve won better health insurance (previously we were on student health insurance); protections against discrimination; 15 to 18 days paid time off for vacation, 3 days off for bereavement time, protected unpaid medical time off; protections against firing; protections against unsafe working conditions; a commitment to supporting international workers; and a grievance procedure to enforce all of the above.

 What can we win together as one union of Rutgers academic workers?